dusandjovanovic/spark-yelp-dataset-analysis/README.md

         OutputUtils.writerCleanup();
 ```

-Firstly, all user review string should be measured in length.
+Firstly, all user review string should be measured in length, in order for this to happen every encoded byte-string should be decoded using the helper method `DatasetUtils.decodeBase64`.
+Once encoded string are available, their lengths can be measured.
 After these values are **mapped** it is essential to to exectue an **action of `reduction`**  and accumulate all found values.
 Lastly, finding the average value requires using the total count of rows.

 The result can be found in the file `outputs/output-02-b.csv`.